A Personal Injury Attorney in Georgia Explain Limitation of Punitive Damages in Georgia

 Punitive Damages Under Georgia Law

-A jury may award punitive damages, also known as exemplary damages or vindictive damages, for a variety of reasons, such as willful, reckless and wanton conduct.
+A jury may award punitive damages, also known as exemplary damages or vindictive damages, for a variety of reasons, such as willful, reckless, and wanton conduct.
 Most commonly, such damages are awarded in personal injury cases when the defendant caused an accident in part because of being intoxicated by drugs and/or alcohol.
 However, a jury cannot award them in every case.
 The award of punitive damages, as the name implies, acts as a punishment for those whom the jury found committed a terrible act that injured another.
 The other aim of allowing a jury to impose punitive damages is deterrence of future misconduct.

 As referenced above, obtaining an award for punitive damages is not easy because Georgia, through its statutes and decisions from its appellate courts, places strict limitations on punitive damages.
 The law authorizing a jury the ability to impose exemplary damages contains several limitations.
 For example, the law requires a plaintiff to ask for punitive damages specifically.
 Failing to make that request in the complaint filed by the plaintiff can prevent the plaintiff from seeking those damages later.